 |18.0% - 35.99% APR||$1,500 to $20,000||None||As soon as the same day, but usually requires a visit to a branch office||2, 3, 4, 5|

-There are several apps available that allow employed borrowers to access a portion of their paycheck early — typically with no interest and minimal fees.
-This can help tide you over until your next paycheck without trapping you in a debt cycle.
+Several apps are available that allow employed borrowers to access a portion of their paycheck early — typically with no interest and minimal fees.
+This could help tide you over until your next paycheck without trapping you in a debt cycle.

 Borrow from family or friends

 Asking for a loan from a loved one can be uncomfortable, but it’s usually a much better solution than relying on a predatory lender.
 Just be sure to pay back the loan within a reasonable amount of time so you don’t strain your relationships.